writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ## Conclusion

-Makefiles are a operating system independent, simple and effective way of automating deployments.
+Makefiles are an operating system independent, simple and effective way of automating deployments.
 They can also be used to "glue" together disparate automation solutions so that they are invoked and executed from a single file.

 I can see great potential in using them for future projects and in fact used one to publish this blog post.